marianobarrios/dregex/README.md

 * [http://stackoverflow.com/q/7780521/4505326](http://stackoverflow.com/q/7780521/4505326)
 * [http://cs.stackexchange.com/a/7108](http://cs.stackexchange.com/a/7108)

-This is a relatively straightforward algorithm that is implemented using the already generated DFA.
+This is a relatively straightforward algorithm implemented using the already generated DFA.

 ## Requirements